+Greg manages patent, copyright and trademark litigation, as well as negotiating and providing business counseling services relating to mergers and acquisitions having intellectual property aspects.
+Having served as President of Proximity Technology Inc., a software licensing company, he has experience in managing the business affairs of high technology companies.
 Greg has years of experience relative to the enforcement of intellectual property rights.
 Greg has been a registered patent attorney before the United States Patent and Trademark Office for thirty years and prosecutes patent and trademark applications in the United States and manages the prosecution of applications in foreign jurisdictions.

 Greg earned his law degree cum laude from the University of Pennsylvania Law School, serving as an Associate Editor of the Law Review.
 He earned a Bachelor of Science in Engineering degree with honors in Electrical Engineering from Princeton University, gaining admission to a number of engineering honor societies, including Eta Kappa Nhu and Tau Beta Pi.
 Prior to law school, Greg served as an officer in the United States Naval Nuclear Power Program.

-- Defended handheld electronics company in federal district court consumer class action relating to claims based on defective software
+- Defended handheld electronics company in federal district court consumer class action relating to claims based on defective software.

-- Defended software company in federal district court from claims under copyright and trademark license and prosecuted counterclaims relating to license
+- Defended software company in federal district court from claims under copyright and trademark license and prosecuted counterclaims relating to license.

-- Prosecuted claims sounding in patent and copyright infringement in federal district court for consumer electronics company relative to handheld electronic dictionary products
+- Prosecuted claims sounding in patent and copyright infringement in federal district court for consumer electronics company relative to handheld electronic dictionary products.

-- Prosecuted claims related to copyright license in federal district court for software development company against acquirer of licensee
+- Prosecuted claims related to copyright license in federal district court for software development company against acquirer of licensee.

-- Prosecuted patent infringement claims before the International Trade Commission regarding the importation into the United States of certain electronic educational products
+- Prosecuted patent infringement claims before the International Trade Commission regarding the importation into the United States of certain electronic educational products.

-- Negotiated development agreements relating to electronic book reader software for use in Japan, Korea, and China
+- Negotiated development agreements relating to electronic book reader software for use in Japan, Korea, and China.

-- Prosecuted copyright infringement claims against copyright infringer of computer operating system software using enforcement procedures of United States Custom Service
+- Prosecuted copyright infringement claims against copyright infringer of computer operating system software using enforcement procedures of United States Custom Service.

-- Defended patent infringement claims before International Trade Commission relative to importation into the United States of personal computer hardware
+- Defended patent infringement claims before International Trade Commission relative to importation into the United States of personal computer hardware.

-- Negotiated divestiture of equity interest in French corporation engaged in the development and licensing of reader software for electronic books
+- Negotiated divestiture of equity interest in French corporation engaged in the development and licensing of reader software for electronic books.

-- Directed litigation relating to breach of trade secret license and copyright license and breach of best efforts clause therein that culminated in a substantial recovery for linguistic software licensing corporation
+- Directed litigation relating to breach of trade secret license and copyright license and breach of best efforts clause therein that culminated in a substantial recovery for linguistic software licensing corporation.

-- Prosecuted patent infringement claims relating to handheld electronic reference products against foreign corporation and negotiated license of patents in issue
+- Prosecuted patent infringement claims relating to handheld electronic reference products against foreign corporation and negotiated license of patents in issue.

-- Negotiated claims relative to breach of patent license by foreign corporation licensee of handheld electronic reference product patents and subsequent omnibus agreement relating to worldwide development and distribution of products covered by said patents and follow on electronic products
+- Negotiated claims relative to breach of patent license by foreign corporation licensee of handheld electronic reference product patents and subsequent omnibus agreement relating to worldwide development and distribution of products covered by said patents and follow on electronic products.

-- Negotiated copyright licenses from dictionary publishers and other related content providers for use in electronic books and electronic reference products
+- Negotiated copyright licenses from dictionary publishers and other related content providers for use in electronic books and electronic reference products.

-- Negotiated long term copyright license agreements on behalf of licensor of linguistic software with application software providers
+- Negotiated long term copyright license agreements on behalf of licensor of linguistic software with application software providers.

-- Guided successfully a corporation that designed, manufactured, and distributed personal computers through Chapter 11 bankruptcy proceedings
+- Guided successfully a corporation that designed, manufactured, and distributed personal computers through Chapter 11 bankruptcy proceedings.

-- Negotiated amendments to settlement agreement related to litigation sounding in copyright infringement and patent infringement for personal computer designer, manufacturer, and distributor
+- Negotiated amendments to settlement agreement related to litigation sounding in copyright infringement and patent infringement for personal computer designer, manufacturer, and distributor.

-- Negotiated patent cross licensing agreements with major electronic design and manufacturing company and major internet distribution corporation
+- Negotiated patent cross licensing agreements with major electronic design and manufacturing company and major internet distribution corporation.

-- Prosecuted numerous patent applications in the field of electronics, computers, software and internet
+- Prosecuted numerous patent applications in the field of electronics, computers, software and internet.

-Awards And Recognition
+Awards and Recognition

-- Named a “Top Attorney” by SJ Magazine for Patent Trademark & Copyright (2015, 2019)
+- Named a “Top Attorney” for Patent Trademark & Copyright by SJ Magazine (2015, 2019)